Get in Touch

 You must:

-If you are using our Services on behalf of an organization:
+If you are using our Services on behalf of an organisation:

-• You represent that you have the authority to bind that organization to these Terms
+- You represent that you have the authority to bind that organisation to these Terms

-• References to "you" include both you individually and the organization
+- References to "you" include both you individually and the organisation

 1.3 Additional Terms